-'Wonder Woman' Update: Theater Chain Behind Women-Only Screenings Responds to Complaints By Adding More Screenings
+‘Wonder Woman’: Theater Behind Women-Only Screenings Responds to Complaints by Adding More

 — Alamo Drafthouse NYC (@AlamoNYC) May 25, 2017

-Brooklyn’s Alamo Drafthouse has announced that they’ll be hosting their own women-only screening of the Gal Gadot-headlined DC Comics spectacular on Sunday, June 4, with all proceeds going to Planned Parenthood.
-Like its Austin counterparts, that show sold out within an hour, compelling the theater to schedule two more, for Monday, June 5 and Thursday, June 8 (also so ld out).
+Brooklyn’s Alamo Drafthouse has announced that it will be hosting its own women-only screening of the Gal Gadot-headlined DC Comics spectacular on Sunday, June 4, with all proceeds going to Planned Parenthood.
+Like its Austin counterparts, that show sold out within an hour, compelling the theater to schedule two more, for Monday, June 5, and Thursday, June 8 (also sold out).

 We heard your complaints have taken swift & decisive action.
 Another women-only #WonderWoman show on sale now! https://t.co/ILueTsJH6R pic.twitter.com/6HAuYi6fQG